 M. traversii is part of a family of whales that can dive more than 800m, and stay under for up to 87 minutes.
 There are currently 21 species of beaked whales, but there isn’t much information about them.

 No intact specimens had been discovered before this.
 Initially, the two M. traversii specimens were mistaken for the more common Gray’s beaked whales (Mesoplodon grayi).

 Besides the basic skull morphology, not much was known until now.
-The whales stranded and died on Opape Beach in New Zealand.
-The female was 5.3 m in length and the young calf was 3.5 m long.
+The whales were stranded and died on Opape Beach in New Zealand.
+The female was 5.3 meters in length and the young calf was 3.5 m long.